dcjwu/casus/content/pricing/legal/en.md

 <br/>

-• Maintenance of changes in the registration documents of merchants, and registration <span>30€</span>
+• Maintenance of changes in the registration documents of merchants, and registration <span>from 50€</span>

 <br/>